Course Title: Audio Engineering

 Course Description

-This course will introduce you to a series of topics in audio engineering and acoustics.
-It is designed to build upon your knowledge of signal processing and electrical engineering to enhance your appreciations of signal processing theory and techniques applied to speech, audio and acoustics.
+This course will introduce you to a series of topics on audio engineering and audio processing.
+It is designed to build upon your knowledge of signal processing and electrical engineering to enhance your appreciation of signal processing theory and techniques applied to speech, audio, and acoustics.

 Please note that if you take this course for a bachelor honours program, your overall mark in this course will be one of the course marks that will be used to calculate the weighted average mark (WAM) that will determine your award level.
 (This applies to students who commence enrolment in a bachelor honours program from 1 January 2016 onward.
 See the WAM information web page for more information.